-The Town and Country Planning Act makes special provisions for the protection of trees within conservation areas, that are not otherwise protected by Tree Preservation Order (TPO).
+The Town and Country Planning Act makes special provisions for the protection of trees within conservation areas, that are not otherwise protected by the Tree Preservation Order (TPO).
 All trees with trunks measuring over 7.5cm in diameter at a height of 1.5m from the ground, regardless of age, species or location are automatically protected.

 Six weeks written notice is required for works to trees in a conservation area.
 The application forms and guidance notes are available to download on the Application Forms page of this website.
 Upon validation of an application, the Trees Team will assess the proposal and can act in one of three ways:

 Make a TPO if this is justified in the interests of public amenity; or

-- Decide not to make a TPO and let the 6 weeks' notice period expire; or
+Decide not to make a TPO and let the six weeks' notice period expire; or

 Decide not to make a TPO and write to the applicant granting consent for the works to go ahead.

-N.B.
-If a tree in a conservation area is felled without consent, you could be liable for an unlimited fine.
-If other works (eg. pruning) is carried out to a tree within a conservation area without consent, in a manner that is not likely to destroy the tree, this could result in a fine of up to £20,000 (if convicted in a Magistrates Court).
+Please note if a tree in a conservation area is felled without consent, you could be liable for an unlimited fine.
+If other works (for example pruning) is carried out to a tree within a conservation area without consent, in a manner that is not likely to destroy the tree, this could result in a fine of up to £20,000 (if convicted in a Magistrates Court).

 What if the tree is also subject to a Tree Preservation Order?

 If a tree within a conservation area is also protected by a TPO, then the TPO procedures would take precedent.
 More information is available on the Tree Preservation Orders page of this website.